devgateway/www.developmentgateway.org/_posts/2012-12-05-4-ways-to-bring-sexy-back-to-the-us-governments-open-data-strategy.md

 created: 1354719600
 old_path: news/4-ways-bring-sexy-back-us-governments-open-data-strategy
 title: 4 Ways to Bring Sexy Back to the US Government's Open Data Strategy
-lede: The US Office of Management and Budget (OMB) recently released its Guidance on Collection of U.S. Foreign Assistance Data prompting well-deserved praise from the Center for Global Development in Hooray for Unsexy OMB Data Guidance.
+excerpt: The US Office of Management and Budget (OMB) recently released its Guidance on Collection of U.S. Foreign Assistance Data prompting well-deserved praise from the Center for Global Development in Hooray for Unsexy OMB Data Guidance.
 thumbnail: assets/featured-images/omb_0.jpg